Maps

 contract Example { fizz: map<Int, Int>; // Int keys to Int values init() { self.fizz = emptyMap(); // redundant and can be removed! }}

-are initialized empty by default and don’t need default values or an initialization in the init()
+are initialized empty by default and do not need default values or initialization in the init()

 function.